CarlosDevelops4/CarlosDevelops4.github.io/README.md

 This is my portfolio in which shows my experience and background through the years

-Consistent updates are added

-- Built with HTML, CSS, Javascript, Bootstrap, jQuery https://carlosdevelops4.github.io/
+- Built with HTML, CSS, Javascript, Bootstrap, jQuery & a few plug ins https://carlosdevelops4.github.io/